- ← Back to Athletics

 SARA SCHMITT, HEAD VARSITY COACH

-The 2017 season marks Coach Schmitt's 10th season with the Lady Lions!
+The 2018 season marks Coach Schmitt's 11th season with the Lady Lions!
+During her time with Pius she has lead the Lions to 8 state titles.
 In her first year of coaching at St. Pius in 2008, coach Sara Schmitt, lead the Lady Lions to at a state championship game.
 The Lady Lions ended the season with a 20 – 2 record, racked up 130 goals, and demonstrated remarkable defense only allowing 9 goals to be scored.
 During her second year, 2009, here at Pius, Coach Schmitt lead the team to her first AAA State Championship as a coach.
 The Lady Lions went 22 - 0, scored 141 goals, allowed only 6 goals, and were ranked number one in the Nation for 2009 season by the NSCAA declaring the team National Champions.
 Her victories continued into her third year of coaching were she lead the team to the 2010 AAA Region Title and to a 2010 AAA State Championship Title.
 Her fourth year of coaching continued the success, and the Lady Lions took home their third Region and State AAA title.
 The 2011 Varsity team put up another defensive showcase and did not allow a single goal to be scored on them in the state playoffs, which led them to yet another State Championship.
 The 2012 Varsity team, not to be outdone, were repeat AAA Region Champs.
 In 2013, the Lady Lions only lost one game and won a Region championship followed by the AAA State Championship.
 Establishing some high standards helped lead to continued success with another repeat Region and State Championships for the 2014 season.
 The 2015 campaign ended with a AAAA State Championship against in town rival Marist.
 The 2016 season started off slow with some big losses early in the season, but the Lady Lions were able to finish strong with another AAAA State Title.
 The team defeated rival Marist in a 2 to 0 game at Mercer University.
-This marks the fourth straight State Championship Title for Coach Sara Schmitt.
+2017 season lead to a 21 - 1 - 1 season that was capped off with another state title win over rival Marist with a score of 1 to 0.
+This marks the fifth straight State Championship Title for Coach Sara Schmitt.

 Coach Schmitt has accumulated the Region AAA Coach of the Year for the 2009, 2010, 2011, 2012, and 2014 seasons.
 She was also named the State AAA Coach of the Year in 2009 and 2010.
 Along with the region and state recognition, in 2009 Schmitt was awarded the NSCAA State Girls Coach of the Year for private schools and the NSCAA Southeast Regional Coach of the Year for private schools, an honor that she was again awarded in 2011.
 This recognition made her one of eight coaches up for the national coach of the year.
-For the 2016 season, Schmitt was named the NSCAA State Girls Coach of the year for private schools.
+For the 2016 season, Schmitt was named the NSCAA State Girls Coach and the NSCAA Southeast Regional Coach of the Year for private schools.

 Coach Schmitt teaches Algebra and Geometry at St. Pius.
 She is also the Assistant Athletic Director.
 She serves as a discipline mentor, Women's strength coach, and Assistant Cross Country Coach.
 Coach Schmitt also attends the Jamaica mission trip over spring break.